The Founder’s Journey:

 Phase 4: The Mission That Brings It All Together

-Five Pack Studios exists to prove what most people have stopped believing—that success doesn’t have to come at someone else’s expense.
+Five Pack Studios now exists to prove what most people have stopped believing: that success doesn’t have to come at someone else’s expense.

 Which is why I don’t want traditional investors.
 I will not compromise on the vision, and will not open this company to the risk of being compromised by anyone who could subvert our values.

-So I’m inviting you to be part of it; join me in answering this core question:
+So I’m inviting you to be part of it; help me answer this core question:

 What if a billion-dollar company actually cared about people?